 Hurricane Impact Windows Cost Calculator

-Review By John M. - Site Editor - Updated In October, 2023
+Review By John M. - Site Editor - Updated In 2025

-Impact Window Certification
+Impact Window Code

 Most coastal areas and counties have codes that require windows to meet certain standards in order to be deemed a hurricane window.
 In order for a window to be labeled a hurricane or impact window, it must be tested and stamped with an official seal of approval.
 One of the requirements for hurricane windows is that they have a DP 45 rating or higher.
-DP stands for window design pressure.
-A DP40 window must maintain its structural integrity at up to 155 miles an hour winds from both directions for at least 10 seconds.
-A DP 50 rated window would have to maintain structural integrity with up to 173 mile an hour winds from both directions for at least 10 seconds.

 Laminated Glass

-Impact windows differ from normal replacement windows in several key areas.
-The most important of which is the glass that is used on the window.
-With a normal replacement window, typically a clear or low E glass will be used.
-An impact window, on the other hand, typically uses laminated glass, which is much stronger than your typical home window glass.
 The key difference between the two is that the laminated glass will not shatter upon impact.
 It may crack, but it will remain intact and will protect the integrity of the window.
 Low E glass will shatter if hit by a hard object, which in the case of a severe storm or hurricane means that all of the warm air can rush into the house and cause severe damage, in some cases even blowing off the roof from the inside.

 Mainframe And Sill

 Impact windows must be built more durably than a normal replacement window.
 One of the ways in which manufactures accomplish this is with a sturdy main frame and reinforced sill.
 This means quality corner welds and multiple cavities in the vinyl frame and often foam fills in these cavities for extra strength and durability.
-In addition, the hurricane window will use very good seals, weatherstripping, a sill reinforcement, and other small upgrades that will help the integrity and overall strength of these windows.

-Window Glass
+Home Window

 Sample Models And Series

-Stanek UltraExtreme
+Stanek UltraExtreme.

-Simonton StormBreaker Plus
+Simonton StormBreaker Plus.

-Kolbe K-Force
+Kolbe K-Force.

-StormForce Collection
+StormForce Collection.

 Impact Windows Cost Bids

-Window World 8400 Series $13,200 (non impact) - $16,100 (impact)
+Window World 8400 Series $13,200 (non impact) - $16,100 (impact).

-ViWinco Coastal View $20,300 (non impact) $24,100 (impact)
+ViWinco Coastal View $20,300 (non impact) $24,100 (impact).

-ViWinTECH Shoreline $13,700 (non impact) - $16,299 (impact)
+ViWinTECH Shoreline $13,700 (non impact) - $16,299 (impact).

 Sharon - Homeowner - October, 2023